 Performance and Limitations

-processed on a PC with 8+ GB RAM.
+edited on a computer with 16 GB RAM.
 Some composite functions

-large collection of image files using a thumbnail gallery.
-Click on
+collection of image files using a thumbnail gallery.
+Click on a

 gallery pages and navigate to other pages.
 A gallery may be a

-directory (folder) of image files, the output of an image search, or an album
+folder of image files, the output of an image search, or an album

 (ordered set of images).
-The thumbnails can be large or
+The thumbnails can be large or small and

 Images can have geotags (via camera GPS or manually added).
 A